oriolaranda/DistMIS/README.md

 First of all a configuration JSON file is required to execute the script.
 This configuration file has some parameters which are required shown below:

 - batch_size_per_replica
-  > (int) batch size handled by each replica, i.e. GPU.
+  > (int) Batch size handled by each replica, i.e. GPU.
 The total_batch_size is batch_size_per_replica * num_replicas.
-Since in experiment parallelism we want to train each model with a GPU, num_replicas = 1 and total_batch_size = batch_size_per_replica.
+Since in experiment parallelism we are not applying data parallelism and we train each model with a GPU, num_replicas = 1 and total_batch_size = batch_size_per_replica.
 - num_epochs:
   >(int) Number of epochs each model will train for.
 - debug:
   > (bool) Mode debug.
 If true, no tensorboard files will be saved and the training verbosity is set for every step.
 Otherwise the training verbosity is set for epoch and the tensorboard files will be saved.

-In order to execute the script first we need to start a ray.cluster with the required resources, i.e. we want to use NUM_GPUS and NUM_CPUS:
+In order to execute the script first we need to start a ray.cluster with the required resources, i.e. we want to use NUM_GPUS and NUM_CPUS.
+If we are using a **single node** then we can type the following command.
+If we are using **multi-node**, please refer to the to the section [Multi-node ray cluster](#Multi-node-Ray-Cluster").
 ```console
 foo@bar:~$ ray start --head --num-cpus=NUM_CPUS --num-gpus=NUM_GPUS
 ```